Carer’s Allowance is the main benefit for carers. If you are looking after someone for 35 hours a week or more, you may be eligible.

 The habitual residence test is a test to see if you normally live in the United Kingdom, the Channel Islands, the Republic of Ireland or the Isle of Man.
 The test will be applied if you have been living abroad.
 There is no legal definition of ‘habitual residence’.
 Relevant factors are where you normally live, where you expect to live in future, your reasons for coming to this country, the length of time spent abroad before you came here, and any ties you still have with the country where you have come from.

-You cannot usually get Carer’s Allowance if you have immigration restrictions on your stay in the UK (eg you are not allowed to claim public funds which include most welfare benefits and housing and homelessness services).
-If this is the case, seek advice before claiming because a claim for Carer’s Allowance could affect your future right to remain in the UK.
+You cannot usually get CA if you have immigration restrictions on your stay in the UK (eg you are not allowed to claim public funds which include most welfare benefits and housing and homelessness services).
+If this is the case, seek advice before claiming because a claim for CA could affect your future right to remain in the UK.back to top

 Carer’s Allowance and other benefits/ income

-You cannot usually be paid Carer’s Allowance if you receive one or more of the following benefits:
+You cannot usually be paid CA if you receive one or more of the following benefits:

 - Contribution-based ESA